joelparkerhenderson/architecture-decision-record/README.md

 ## What is an Architecture Decision Record?

-An **architectural decision record** (ADR) is a document that permanently records a specific software design choice made at a certain point in time, such as by writing notes, or logging information.
+An **architectural decision record** (ADR) is a document that captures an important architectural decision made along with its context and consequences.

 An **architectural decision** (AD) is a software design choice that addresses a significant requirement.

 An **architecturally significant requirement** (ASR) is a requirement that has a measurable effect on a software system’s architecture.

+A **decision log** is the collection of all ADRs created and maintained for a particular project (or organization).

 All these are within the topic of **architectural knowledge management** (AKM).